 Spring and autumn bring moderate temperatures, often ideal for walking.
 Expect highs in the low to mid-teens Celsius, with changeable conditions.
 These seasons are excellent for those who prefer quieter paths and fewer crowds.

-Winters are relatively mild compared to inland Devon, with average highs of 8–10°C. However, Atlantic storms can bring strong winds and heavy rain, occasionally causing cliff erosion or path closures.
+Winters are relatively mild compared to inland Devon, with average highs of 8–10°C. However, Atlantic storms can bring strong winds and heavy rain, which can occasionally cause cliff erosion or path closures.
 Winter visitors should dress for wet weather and check walking routes in advance.

 Before you set out, check tides, wind and the Budleigh live cam for real-time sea and beach conditions: the Met Office or BBC for Budleigh Salterton weather.